Get instant support with our search!

 Your organisation’s IT or Exchange administrators can configure Group Policies to enable Automatic Picture Download for Exchange email communications.

-Automatic Picture Download allows MetaCompliance to track email opens.
-This is done by placing a small image within the email content.
-When the email client downloads the image, it tracks an open within the MetaCompliance Reporting for the email.
-See the following article for further information on this:
+Automatic Picture Download allows MetaCompliance to track email opens by placing a small image within the email content.
+When the email client downloads the image, an open is recorded within the MetaCompliance Reporting for the email.

 - Allow automatic download of images across your organisation.